crashfort/SourceToolAssist/ReadMe.md

 ## Source Tool Assist

-Plugin for tool assisted runs in CSS.
+Plugin helper for tool assists.
 Supports stitching a run together with rewind or tick by tick advancement.
 With replays on a bot and allows editing of that bot in spectator.
 Includes zones and tick timer.

 ### Commands